Faduma92/First-Quiz-Game/README.md

 Github pages: https://faduma92.github.io/First-Quiz-Game/

-When you first enter the application the user is presented with a landing page which includes a "Start Quiz" button and a "View Highscores" button to view your preivously saved scores.
+The user is presented with a landing page which includes a "Start Quiz" button and a "View Highscores" button to view your preivously saved scores.

 After clicking "Start Quiz", the user is presented with 1/5 questions and initializes timer to 30 seconds.